LBHackney-IT/Data-Platform-Playbook/docs/architecture-decisions/0008-production-data-in-staging.md

 The Data Platform is currently broken up into three separate accounts, Development, Staging, and Production.

-Production has been designed to run reporting, repeating etl process and provide a stable environment for staff to run Qlik or other BI tools against.
+Production has been designed to run reporting, repeating ETL process and provide a stable environment for staff to run Qlik or other BI tools against.

 Development has been designed for engineers to independently test out new features, functionality or